-In 2009, Worthington Estates (WES) went through a "Renewal" process.
+Several years ago, Worthington Estates (WES) went through a "Renewal" process.
 The goal was to find or create an educational model that would help prepare our students for the demands of the 21st Century.
-Through conversations involving staff, parents, students, and community members, two foundation pieces were chosen for our focus; Leadership and Assessment.
+Through conversations involving staff, parents, students, and community members, two cornerstone pieces were chosen for our focus; Leadership and Assessment.
 Other important components are Literacy, Technology, and the 4 C's (Critical Thinking, Communication, Collaboration, and Creativity).
 We believe that by focusing on these tenets, our students will be provided an the opportunity to flourish both inside and outside of the classroom.

 Leadership - WES adopted the Leader in Me model to guide our development of student leaders.
 The Leader in Me model is developed around Stephen Covey's "The 7 Habits of Highly Effective People" and Sean Covey's "The 7 Habits of Happy Kids."
 The 7 Habits are Be Proactive, Begin with the End in Mind, Put First Things First, Think Win-Win, Seek First to Understand, and then to Be Understood, Synergize, and Sharpen the Saw.
 When teaching leadership, students are taught that they must be a leader of themselves and of their learning.

 Assessment - At WES, we use assessments to further student learning.
 Our approach is based on the Assessment for Learning philosophy.
 This type of assessment helps every student answer the questions: "Where are we going (academically)?"
 "Where am I now?" and "What do I need to do to get there?"
 When assessing for learning, a teacher informs his/her students what they are studying, checks student understanding along the way, and provides descriptive feedback to the student so he/she can make appropriate changes before the final assessment.